What are the responsibilities and job description for the Clinician (CD) - Emergency Services & Same Day Access position at Hanover County Government?

 General Description: This is a professional position.
 The incumbent performs complex tasks to provide direct clinical, mental health and/or substance use disorder services to residents of Hanover County, to include crisis services.
 These services may be provided in a variety of settings to include an outpatient clinic, in the client's home or in the community.

 Organization: The Clinician position is part of Hanover County's Career Development Program (CD).
 The Clinician Ladder has four (4) levels: Clinician I, II, III and IV.
-Incumbents normally report to a Clinical Supervisor and only the clinicians III or IV may supervise limited staff or provide licensure supervision.
+Incumbents normally report to a Clinical Supervisor and only the clinician III or IV may supervise limited staff or provide licensure supervision.

 Essential Functions: